Martinair

-Martinair (legally Martinair Holland N.V.) is a Dutch cargo and passenger airline headquartered and based at Amsterdam Airport Schiphol.
+Martinair (legally Martinair Holland N.V.) is a Dutch cargo airline headquartered and based at Amsterdam Airport Schiphol.
 The airline was founded in 1958 by Martin Schröder, and is currently a subsidiary of Air France–KLM.
 Since 1 November 2011, Martinair has operated entirely as a cargo airline with scheduled services to 20 destinations worldwide and additional charter flights.
 Prior to that date, passenger flights were also operated.